Exploration and Incentives in Reinforcement Learning: Analysis: Deterministic MDPs and Independent Priors

+\begin{remark}The two assumptions in \Cref{thm:det_mdp} are in line with prior work.
+Indeed, let us specialize to multi-armed bandits with independent priors, and let $\sfr(a)$ denotes the mean reward of arm $a$.
+Then $\xah$ triples specialize to arms, which are trivially $\rho$-explorable.
+Exploring all arms in this setting requires $r_{\min}>0$ and $f_{\min}(r_{\min})>0$, according to the characterization in \citet{Selke-PoIE-ec21}. \end{remark}

-An agent is much more likely to face an exploitation episode than a hallucination one.
+The rest of this section proves \Cref{thm:det_mdp}.
+On a high level, an agent is much more likely to face an exploitation episode than a hallucination one.
 So, even when shown the hallucination ledger, the agent would believe that most likely it is the honest ledger.
-As we show in the analysis, the agent would believe that the rewards from fully-explored $\xah$ triples are indeed small, and select policies which aim to explore under-visited $\xah$ triples.
+Therefore, the agent would believe that the rewards from fully-explored $\xah$ triples are indeed small, and consequently select policies which aim to explore under-explored $\xah$ triples.